-To subscribe, you need to have an AWS Marketplace account, sign in, and click on the button “Continue to Subscribe” from this AWS Marketplace website: It will show you the pricing details:After clicking on “Subscribe”, you will see: Click on “Set Up Your Account” and you will be asked to register: You will need to Sign up with your email address and password.
+To subscribe, you need to have an AWS Marketplace account (it’s free), sign in, and click on the button “Continue to Subscribe” from this AWS Marketplace website: It will show you the pricing details:After clicking on “Subscribe”, you will see: Click on “Set Up Your Account” and you will be asked to register: You will need to Sign up with your email address and password.
 After an email confirmation (if it is your first registration), you will see the download view: Enter your name, organization, choose the operation system, and click on “Download”.
 You will receive a personalized version of the latest OpenRules Decision Manager in one file “OpenRulesDecisionManager_8.x.x.zip” for Windows or “OpenRulesDecisionManager_8.x.x.tar.gz” for Mac or Linux.
 Unzip this file on your hard drive.
 You will get the folder “OpenRulesDecisionManager” that contains everything you need to learn about how OpenRules decision models are organized, how to build, test, and deploy them, and finally how to develop your own operational decision models.

 Support Sessions.
 OpenRules, Inc. offers free fast-support online sessions to help you to start working with OpenRules.
 Upon your request, an OpenRules expert will send you an invite to a remote-support session addressing your particular problem by studying it together with you on your own computer.